-South Cumberland State Park is located within four different Tennessee counties: Grundy, Franklin, Marion and Sequatchie.
-The park is composed of approximately 30,845 acres in nine separate areas and boasts some of the best hiking and backcountry camping in the region.
+South Cumberland State Park is located within three different Tennessee counties: Grundy, Franklin, and Marion.
+The park is composed of approximately 12,166 acres and boasts some of the best hiking and backcountry camping in the region.
+There are lots of areas to explore including Fiery Gizzard, Denny Cove, Lost Cove, and Grundy Lakes.

-Carter Natural Area is part of a unique 18,000-acre enclosed-valley sinkhole aptly named Lost Cove.
-Dense forests, clear streams the striking Buggytop Cave entrance, one of the largest cave openings in the state, are a few of the features found here.
+Carter Natural Area is part of a unique 18,000-acre enclosed valley sinkhole aptly named Lost Cove.
+Dense forests, clear streams, and the striking Buggytop Cave entrance (one of the largest cave openings in the state) are a few of the features found here.

-Sewanee Natural Bridge is a beautiful sandstone arch that overlooks Lost Cove and is an easy hike from the parking lot.
+Sewanee Natural Bridge, located at Lost Cove North, is a beautiful sandstone arch that overlooks Lost Cove and is an easy hike from the parking lot.

 To stay up-to-date with the latest park news, announcements and programs be sure to follow us on Facebook.

 A variety of videos about South Cumberland are available for viewing on the Tennessee State Park You-Tube Channel.
-Titles include: Rock Climbing, Butterfly Bonanza, Camp Discover, Forging the Fiery Gizzard, Fiery Gizzard, Protecting a TN Treasure and Hike 'Em All.
+Titles include: Rock Climbing, Butterfly Bonanza, Camp Discover, and Reforging the Fiery Gizzard Trail.

 Park Trail Maps